showell/bot_computer/README.md

 - The only syntax is JSON (sort of).

 The language is intended to be complete in these regards:
-- You will be able to manipulate all the JSON-serialize types, such as integers, floats, strings, lists, and dictionaries.
+- You will be able to manipulate all the JSON-serializable types, such as integers, floats, strings, lists, and dictionaries.
 - You can have functions that work on other functions, such as MAP and APPLY.